Nainah23/hng_boilerplate_node_web/README.md

 ## Contribution Guide

-## Getting Started

-#### If you don't have git on your machine, [install it](https://docs.github.com/en/get-started/quickstart/set-up-git).
+#### If you don't have Git on your machine, [install it](https://docs.github.com/en/get-started/quickstart/set-up-git).

-## Fork this repository
+### Fork this Repository

 Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.

-## Clone the repository
+### Clone the Repository

 <img align="right" width="300" src="https://firstcontributions.github.io/assets/Readme/clone.png" alt="clone this repository" />

 Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.
+Go to your GitHub account, open the forked repository, click on the code button, and then click the _copy to clipboard_ icon.

 Open a terminal and run the following git command: